MicrosoftDocs/microsoft-salescopilot-docs/articles/suggested-tasks-collab-space.md

 - **Task creation and assignment**: Sales team members can select all or some of the suggested tasks and create them as Planner tasks.
 They can also assign the tasks to themselves or to other channel members.
 If required, they can update the task title, owner, and due date.
 Preview of the task is shown to the user creating the task.

 - **Planner app integration**: Sales team members can add the Planner app as a tab in the channel to view and manage the tasks from it.
-They can also view and manage the tasks from the Planner app in Teams.
+They can also view and manage the tasks from the Planner app.

 > [!NOTE]
 > - Planner tasks created from collaboration spaces are not synced to the CRM system.
 They can only be accessed from the Planner app in Teams.
 > - The AI-generated content is just a suggestion.
 It is your responsibility to review and edit the AI-generated content to make sure it's accurate and appropriate.
+> - Suggested tasks are shown only to the active participants who either replied or reacted to the messages in the channel.

 ## License requirements

-- Copilot for Sales
+- Copilot for Sales (standard or premium)
-- Microsoft Planner
+- Microsoft Teams

 ## Supported languages